 This also means that all known Hutsteiner families of the Austro-Bavarian lines do not implicitly be close relatives.
 They may have their origin in different families but once they lived in Hutstein, they got the surname ‘Huetstainer’ during the formation of surnames, too.
 And changing the home or living place was as common as nowadays.
 But as most people in this low populated area are related quite close to each other this is – for sure – the case for the Huetstainer families, too.

-By the way: this changing of surnames according to the living location obviously did stop in the Wegscheid parish district obviously before the 1600s.
+By the way: this changing of surnames according to the living location obviously did stop in the Wegscheid parish district before the 1650s or even before the 1600s.
 But there are other areas in Bavaria and Austria where it was common until the 1730s.

 During my researches I found families, which changed their surname 3 times within a decade during the 1690s.
 Fortunately, I could not observe any surname change of any documented Hutsteiner family.